 Why Barton Fink?
 Because Barton Fink is one of the best of the Cohen Brothers’ many great movies (The Big Lebowski is my favorite) and one I wish every writer were required by law to watch.
-If you haven’t seen Barton Fink and you’re a fellow writer and old enough to watch 'R' rated movies, go rent it
+If you haven’t seen Barton Fink and you’re a fellow writer and old enough to watch 'R' rated movies, watch it.

 I think we all know someone like Barton Fink.
 Mrs. Ninja and I used to put up with a neighbor who would come over and monopolize the conversation so thoroughly and for such long periods of time just before dinner that we used to hide inside and pretend we weren’t home if we saw him outside contemplating a visit.